Camping or living in the open air is a fantastic way to get close to nature and it’s even more rewarding when you do it in an eco-friendly way.

 Lots of campsites now offer eco-friendliness as a reason to choose their properties and have real green credentials.
 Eco does not necessarily mean slumming it either – luxurious “eco-glamping” experiences exist!

 Green campsites can also bring you closer to nature, often being designed to blend in with nature and allow us to camp among wildlife rather than being in the open-air but not really in nature.

-One of the great things about family eco camping is how easy and enjoyable it is to teach kids about the environment without them even realising they are learning.
-If children have a positive experience in nature while observing the environment and its importance to our lives then they will never want to live any other way.
-It’s also a really enjoyable way for families to reconnect again.
-Discovering how much fun there is in nature for families is a great bonding exercise and one that will live long in everyone’s memory.
-Read on to find out why we think eco camping is the way of the future.
+One of the great things about family eco camping is how easy and enjoyable it is to teach kids about the environment (and how to respect and protect it) without them even realising they are learning.
+If children have a positive experience in nature while observing the environment and its importance to our lives, sustainability will become second nature to them.

 Eco-friendly campsites are all about getting out into the wild and enjoying it without damaging it.
 Consequently, they tend to be places that are rich in wildlife.
 As more and more species come under threat from industrialisation, now is the right time to try and see them in their natural habitat.
 Eco-camping is the perfect way to do this, bringing you up close and personal without costing the earth.

 Careful use of natural resources, in particular water, is one of the essential criteria for an open-air resort to get eco credentials.
 Measures such as water pressure reducers and automatic taps will be in place to control and reduce water use.
 A bucket shower might be an option alongside regular shower facilities, which is a fun outdoor shower experience that allows you to become more aware of the amount of water a typical shower uses.
 Many eco campsites are also set up to recycle water, with their own water treatment facilities.